 Stay up to date with everything happening in Bremerhaven on Social Media.
 I love their Instagram posts!

-UPDATE -In Spring 2021 the Auswandererhaus will be opening a new wing!
+UPDATE -In June 2021 the Emigration Museum Bremerhaven will be opening a new wing!

 In addition to “Pop Up Museum” exhibits, the new wing will focus on the complexities of immigrant families, specifically, “the museum aims to show that conflicts in immigration societies are part of everyday life.
 The only question is: how can conflicts be negotiated so that the rights of all are preserved?”
 Past immigration will be examined, and ideas for better assimilation of future migrants will be explored.
 The new wing will also be home to the “Academy of Comparative Migration Studies (ACOMIS)”.